4db/dynamic-programming/README.md

 ```

 In provide recursion tree of calls example, getFibonacciNumberRecursive(5) or F(5) function make
-multiple execution with same arguments:
+multiple executions with same arguments:
 - F(2) - 4 times
 - F(3) - 2 times
 - The leaves of the recursion tree will always return 1 (F(1) and F(0))